MicrosoftDocs/SupportArticles-docs/Teams/teams-im-presence/incorrect-presence-status-teams-for-mac.md

 ms.reviewer: corbinm, kristinw
 ---

-# Stale or incorrect presence status in Teams for Mac
+# Stale presence status in Teams for Mac

 ## Symptoms

-Your presence status is out of date or incorrect when you run one of the following Microsoft Teams clients on a macOS device:
+Your presence status is incorrect when you run one of the following Microsoft Teams clients on a macOS device:

 - New Teams
 - Classic Teams